+This Plan has been formally endorsed by the SG members identified on page one.
 The effective date of the SG Plan will commence upon issuance of records of decision by BLM and the USFS approving the Plan without material change as the Wild and Scenic Rivers management alternative for Segments 4 through 7 of the Upper Colorado River.
-A formal endorsement of the Plan by the Stakeholder Group shall be provided no later than April 30, 2011.1 Prior to the effective date of the Plan, the stakeholders will carry out the tasks described in Attachment B.
+Prior to the effective date of the Plan, the stakeholders will carry out the tasks described in Attachment B.

 For the first 3-to-5 years of implementation of the SG Plan, provisional ORV Indicators and Resource Guides will be used.
 During this period (provisional period), the Stakeholder Group will work to gather additional data, learn and refine what is needed for the protection of the ORVs, and develop final ORV Indicators and Resource Guides.
 The SG Plan includes a Monitoring Plan as well as requirements for periodic reporting to BLM and the USFS.
 The SG Plan also includes provisions addressing governance, representation, decision-making, funding, and agency coordination.
 It is anticipated that BLM and the USFS will be non-voting members of the Stakeholder Group.
-The Plan is contingent upon the agencies deferring but not precluding a suitability determination, and on resolution of the issues under Section III.C.2.c. of this Plan (Poison Pill).
+The Plan is contingent upon the agencies deferring but not precluding a suitability determination, and on resolution of the issues under Section III.C.2.c.of this Plan (Poison Pill).